sensemakersamsterdam/sensemakers-iot-platform-2019/README.md

 # SURFsara IoT Platform for Sensemakers

-**DEPRECATED** Since 2020, a lightweight IoT platform developed by SURF is in use for Sensemakers.
+**DEPRECATED since 2020, this platform is no longer in use.
+Instead, a lightweight IoT platform developed by SURF is in use for Sensemakers.**

 The [IoT Sensemakers Amsterdam](https://www.sensemakersams.org/) community make use of the IoT data streaming and analytics platform hosted at [SURFsara](https://www.surf.nl/en).